 Have you ever had someone ring your doorbell in the days following a big storm, asking if you would like a free inspection for any storm damage to your roof and siding?
-This business model can prey on homeowners who understand the importance of taking care of their roof, but don’t understand the risks of working with this kind of contractor.
+This business model can prey on homeowners who understand the importance of taking care of their roof and understanding the roof replacement process, but don’t understand the risks of working with this kind of contractor.

 In the construction and renovation industry, we call these teams who travel from state to state, searching for communities to target for repairs, “storm chasers.”
 There are a lot of reasons to turn down their services if they ever show up at your door after a storm, just as there are a lot of reasons to have a Minnesota licensed contractor come out for to look for damage.